DavidCEllis/linux-audio-plugin-setup/README.md

 It is expected that you know a little about how to use the terminal and how to install packages from your distribution's package manager and flatpaks from flathub.

 As a Fedora/Bazzite user these instructions are largely targeted at that distribution family and will need to be modified if you use a Debian or Arch derived distro.
+I have also tested this on Ubuntu 24.04 but not as thoroughly.

 The final steps also assume your distribution uses pipewire for audio (try `pipewire --version` in a terminal)